JasonGuoo/gemini-cli-api/README.md

 # Gemini CLI API

+**⚠️ This project is currently under active development and is not yet ready for production use. ⚠️**

+This project provides a **RESTful API compatible with the OpenAI API specification**, by wrapping the `gemini-cli` tool.
+This allows developers to leverage Google's powerful Gemini models using existing OpenAI-compatible applications and libraries, with minimal to no code changes.

 ## Prerequisites

 Before running this server, you must have the `gemini-cli` tool installed, and its executable command, `gemini`, must be available in your system's `PATH`.
 You can find installation instructions [here](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/gemini/cli).